How to Fix Computer Speakers Not Working? [Updated 2026]

 Fix 3: See that your speakers are properly connected to the PC

 In many cases, the issue of Windows 10 speakers not working occurs because the user has not connected the speakers properly to the PC.
-This problem is very common for people to experience and has one of the simplest solutions- so it is worth mentioning here.
+This problem is very common for people to experience and has one of the simplest solutions, so it is worth mentioning here.

 Conventionally, users connect the speaker device to the PC using a 3.5mm audio jack or a USB cable.
 In computer desktop devices, there are typically many 3.5mm jacks.
-Among them, the green-coloured ones are typically the audio jack for speakers, but it is not the case for all computers.
+Among them, the green-coloured ones are typically the audio jack for speakers, but this is not the case for all computers.

 So, read through the manual to know which is the right connection point for the speakers on your system.
 Or, you can try entering the cable into different 3.5mm jacks to see which works (if the green-coloured one is not the speaker one).
 In the case of the latter, proceed gently to avoid any damage to the system.